 - Bronchiolitis obliterans .
-It is a rare and dangerous disease in adults, in which scarring occurs, rather than inflammation, blocking the air passages and causing closure of the affected part of the lung.
+It is a rare and dangerous disease in adults in which scarring occurs, rather than inflammation, blocking the air passages and causing the closure of the affected part of the lung.

 What causes bronchiolitis?

-The viral bronchiolitis is caused by viruses that enter and infect the respiratory tract, which are microscopic organisms that can reproduce rapidly and challenge the immune system.
-The following are the most common types of viral infections that can cause bronchiolitis.
+Viral Bronchiolitis is caused by viruses that enter and infect the respiratory tract, microscopic organisms that can reproduce rapidly and challenge the immune system.
+The following are the most common viral infections that can cause Bronchiolitis.

-Respiratory syncytial virus is the most common cause of bronchiolitis.
-It usually attacks babies under 1 year of age.
-This contagious and dangerous viral infection produces inflammation of the respiratory tract and mucus.
+The respiratory syncytial virus is the most common cause of Bronchiolitis.
+It usually attacks babies under one year of age.
+This contagious and dangerous viral infection produces respiratory tract inflammation and mucus.

 The flu.
-It affects adults and children, but especially it is more dangerous for babies whose immune systems are not strong.
+It affects adults and children, but mainly it is more dangerous for babies whose immune systems are not robust.